zold-io/zold/README.md

 `date` is the current date and time on the server.

 `hours_alive` is the time in hours your server is alive without a reboot.

+## HTTP RESTful API

+Well, maybe it's not purely RESTful, but each node has a simple set of HTTP entry points, which you can use to retrieve information about wallets, node status, log details, and some other things.
+Here is a more or less complete list of them:

+  * `GET /`: returns the JSON explained above

+  * `GET /score`: returns the text presentation of the current Score

+  * `GET /version`: returns the version of the software

+  * `GET /protocol`: returns the protocol ID

+  * `GET /wallet/ID`: returns the JSON with wallet details

+  * `GET /wallet/ID/balance`: returns wallet balance in zents (text/plain)

+  * `GET /wallet/ID/key`: returns wallet public RSA key

+  * `GET /wallet/ID/mtime`: returns ISO-8601 time of wallet file modification

+  * `GET /wallet/ID/size`: returns the size of the wallet file in bytes

+  * `GET /wallet/ID/age`: returns the age of the wallet, in seconds

+  * `GET /wallet/ID/txns`: returns the amount of transactions in the wallet

+  * `GET /wallet/ID/debt`: returns the tax debt of the wallet in zents

+  * `GET /wallet/ID/digest`: returns SHA-256 digest of the wallet file

+  * `GET /wallet/ID/mnemo`: returns the mnemo short string of the wallet

+  * `GET /wallet/ID/txns.json`: returns the full list of transactions in the wallet in JSON document

+  * `GET /wallet/ID.txt`: returns the text presentation of the wallet

+  * `GET /wallet/ID.html`: returns the HTML presentation of the wallet

+  * `GET /wallet/ID.bin`: returns the entire wallet file

+  * `GET /wallet/ID/copies`: returns the list of copies of the wallet

+  * `GET /wallet/ID/copy/NAME`: returns the entire content of a single copy of the wallet

+  * `PUT /wallet/ID`: accepts a new content of the wallet, in order to modify the one stored on the server (PUSH operation)

+  * `GET /wallets`: returns the list of all wallets maintained by the node, in plain text, separated by EOL

+  * `GET /remotes`: returns the list of remote nodes in JSON

+  * `GET /ledger`: returns the list of recently visible transactions

+  * `GET /ledger.json`: returns the list of recently visible transactions, in JSON

+There are a few other entry points, which exist most for debugging purposes, they may not be supported by alternative implementations of the node software:

+  * `GET /pid`: returns the process ID of the software

+  * `GET /trace`: returns the entire log of the node

+  * `GET /farm`: returns the statistics of the Farm

+  * `GET /metronome`: returns the statistics of the Metronome

+  * `GET /threads`: returns the statistics of all Ruby threads

+  * `GET /ps`: returns the statistics of all currently running Unix processes

+  * `GET /queue`: returns the statistics of the node queue

+  * `GET /journal`: returns the journal, in HTML

+  * `GET /journal/item?id=ID`: returns the content of a single journal entry

+There could be other entry points, not documented here.

 ## SDK